 LP Event – The Office of Student Life will coordinate one LP Event per semester to fulfill LP Event credit.
 NOTE: If you study abroad during a semester or have an MPA internship and miss an LP mandatory event, your reflection on the abroad experience or MPA internship will count as the LP Event for that semester.

 LP Events include:

 - Organizations - Active membership for at least one semester in a registered UT Organization.
 You may submit reflections for the same organization once per year that you are in the program.
-The reflection that you submit for each year in the organization must reflect the theme of the LP year – individual, organizational, community/institutional and global.

 - Conferences/Retreats – Attendance to a full-day conference related to leadership, ethics, personal development, conflict management, social change and/or communication with at least six hours of participation.

 - Book Reviews – Approved books may be checked out from the Office of Student Life Leadership Library (CBA 2.302).
 Additional books related to leadership, ethics, social change and other relevant topics may be used.

 - Community Service – Volunteer shift must be at least four consecutive hours or be 4 hours over a period of time doing the same activity (e.g. tutoring at the library).
 Focus on meaningful service projects which avoid administrative dues, such as assisting with registrations or mail-outs.